rohan-2007/Spam-Tracker/README.md

 # Spam-Tracker
-A web application made using Python which tracks the origin of a given phone number so that spam can be reported to authorities.
+A web application made using Python that tracks the origin of a given phone number so that spam can be reported to authorities.